List of Pirates of the Caribbean characters: James Norrington

 In Dead Man's Chest, Norrington's ship, HMS Dauntless has been lost in a hurricane.
 Disgraced, Norrington resigned his post and disappeared.
 Norrington's whereabouts are still unknown when Lord Cutler Beckett arrives in Port Royal with an arrest warrant for Norrington's part in Jack Sparrow's escape.
 Norrington, drinking heavily and clad in his filthy, tattered uniform, turns up in Tortuga.
 He applies for a position aboard Jack Sparrow's ship, Black Pearl.
 He soon becomes obsessed with reclaiming his honour, and seeks revenge against those he believes responsible for his downfall, notably Sparrow.
 At Isla Cruces, Norrington, Sparrow, and Turner duel to claim Davy Jones' heart.
 Norrington escapes with the chest, heart, and Letters of Marque.
 He is found by East India Trading Company (EITC) ships and taken to Port Royal.
 He offers Beckett the heart of Davy Jones in exchange for Beckett's signature on the Letters of Marque.
 Beckett signs the Letters, which grant Norrington a full pardon and promote him to admiral in the EITC.

 In At World's End, Norrington has now regained his career.
 Beckett places Norrington in command of the Flying Dutchman.
 After the Empress attacks HMS Endeavour, Beckett orders the Flying Dutchman to pursue it.
 Norrington leads the boarding party and is reunited with Elizabeth Swann, who is now captain of the Empress.
 Though Norrington is ecstatic to find her alive, Elizabeth is hostile, accusing Norrington of serving her father's murderers.
 Norrington denies any knowledge of or involvement in Governor Swann's death.
 When the prisoners are taken to the brig, Norrington offers Elizabeth his quarters, which she refuses.
 Norrington releases Elizabeth and her crew from the brig, declaring that he is "choosing a side."
 Elizabeth forgives him and urges him to join her, but he refuses.
 Elizabeth escapes as Norrington is mortally wounded by Bootstrap.
 Arriving on the scene, Davy Jones offers Norrington a reprieve from death if he will join the crew of the Flying Dutchman.
 Norrington defiantly thrusts his sword into Jones' shoulder before dying.

+Norrington was going to appear in Dead Men Tell No Tales, as he appeared in the early draft by Terry Rossio.
+(Note: This character returns in Terry Rossio's unproduced screenplay for Pirates of the Caribbean: Dead Men Tell No Tales (2017), though both characters do not appear in the final version of the film.)